So you’ve seen those smile makeovers with Veneers on IG and TikTok, and now you’re intrigued: can I do that — and how much does it cost?

 The Type of Material Used for Veneers

-Generally, porcelain veneers take 2 dental visits to apply….you can expect about 10-15 years from a porcelain veneer although they could last longer than average.
-The cost varies from around $1,100 to $2,000 per tooth based on fees in the Vancouver area.
+As I mentioned before, the cost of porcelain veneers varies from around $1,100 to $2,000 per tooth based on fees in the Vancouver area.

 Other Veneers Costs to Consider

-During the consultation, we’ll do a mockup of your smile in wax.
+During the consultation, we do a mockup of your smile in wax.
 While we generally do not charge for this step, we do charge for the lab fee.
 Lab costs are required before we start and are $50 per tooth.

 Sometimes patients need to work on their gum health or receive other pre-treatments before they can receive their veneers.
 That, too, can affect the total cost of getting veneers.